 Now I’m not saying you need to set out to make all of your decorations from scratch, but there are many cute and SIMPLE ideas on Pinterest for making some simple decorations.
 You can make Christmas flower arrangements from flowers purchased at the dollar store.
-You can modify magnets or doll sized toys into ornaments.
-That’s a couple of examples.
+You can modify magnets or doll-sized toys into ornaments.
+That’s only a few examples.

 You might look at this section and be confused.
-Isn’t the whole point of article about how you NEED decorations?
-Think about what you might have a good supply of.
+Isn’t the whole point of this article about how you NEED decorations?
+Think about what you might have in good supply.
 For example, use the Christmas cards you receive to decorate your home.
-If you Google it there are TONS of ideas of how to use those Christmas cards to decorate your home.
+If you Google it, there are TONS of ideas of how to use those Christmas cards to decorate your home.

 Later on, you can always cut the pretty pictures off of the cards and repurpose them as decorations, make your own cards, or other crafts.

-Here are just a few ways to save some money while decorating for the Christmas season!
+I hope you found some inspirational ideas to save money on Christmas decorations this season!
 Don’t worry, you don’t need to go broke being festive!